ahmednkhan24/Pacman-Artificial-Intelligence/Project 1 - Search/README.md

 Any non-trivial non-negative consistent heuristic will receive 1 point.
 Made sure that the heuristic returns 0 at every goal state and never returns a negative value.

 ## Suboptimal Search
 Sometimes, even with A* and a good heuristic, finding the optimal path through all the dots is hard.
 In these cases, we'd still like to find a reasonably good path, quickly.
-I write an agent that always greedily eats the closest dot.
+We wrote an agent that always greedily eats the closest dot.

 Implemented the function findPathToClosestDot in searchAgents.py.
 Our agent solves this maze (suboptimally!) in under a second with a path cost of 350: